-The Theater Arts Department provides the student opportunities to study the art and craft of Theater.
+The Theater Arts Department provides student opportunities to study the art and craft of theater.
 Students who enroll in the Associate in Arts in Theater Arts for transfer degree prepare for transfer education and/or careers related to theatrical history and literature, performance, design/technology, and management.
-Theater Arts Majors are introduced to theatrical history and literature, scenic, costume, lighting, sound, and make-up design and technology, acting, directing, and management through coursework and production opportunities.
+Theater Arts majors are introduced to theatrical history and literature, scenic, costume, lighting, sound, and makeup design and technology, acting, directing, and management through coursework and production opportunities.
 Critical thinking and problem solving skills are acquired through production assignments.
 Students are encouraged to develop academic and artistic skills enabling them to be successful in further study or employment.
 Students will be prepared for a baccalaureate degree in Theater Arts.

-- Understand the historical context of theater and drama, including its relationship to contemporary society and culture. - 2.
-Have a practical, working knowledge of how to produce a play on stage, including all related performance, script, design, and technical aspects.

-- Have the ability to critically evaluate what they and others have created. - 4.
-Develop necessary skills to be proficient in an area of theatre (performance, technical, directing, or theatre management) with the ability to identify, analyze and resolve specific problems pertaining to that area. - 5.
-Have experience with individual and collaborative processes needed to produce and understand theatre.
+- Understand the historical context of theater and drama, including its relationship to contemporary society and culture - 2.
+Produce a play on stage, including all related performance, script, design, and technical aspects. - 3.
+Critically evaluate what they and others have created. - 4.
+Demonstrate proficiency in an area of theater (performance, technical, directing, or theatre management) with the ability to identify, analyze and resolve specific problems pertaining to that area. - 5.
+Understand the individual and collaborative processes required to produce live theatrical productions.